 1) if possible, situate the speakers and the sub(s) facing the long side of the room, with the speakers (if boomy floorstanders) at least 1 metre (more is better) from the corners and back wall.
 Do not place the speakers and/or the sub inside an item of furniture, such as a cabinet, or in a semi-enclosed space.
 With small speakers on stands, you can reduce those distances.

-2) always try to put the sub-woofer close to a corner, or at least against a wall, in order to increase its efficiency and consequently to reduce its distortion (for the same sound pressure).
+2) always try to put the sub-woofer close to a corner, or at least against a wall, in order to increase its efficiency and consequently to reduce its distortion (with the same sound pressure).
 Avoid positioning it far away from a wall or, even worse, raising it from floor level.

 Anyway, when you introduce a sub-woofer into a hi-fi system, the absolute rule is: always roll off the deep frequencies in your main speakers, no matter what type they are!
 This way, you create and achieve a perfect crossover point with the sub-woofer.
-Furthermore, given that the large majority of speakers (not audio pro) are always “hilly” in the frequency response of the bass range (the cause of “booming” bass), if you apply a roll-off on this range, you manage to subdue this nasty “hill” and consequently to eliminate or at least reduce the "booming".
+Furthermore, given that the large majority of speakers are always “hilly” in the frequency response of the bass range (the cause of “booming” bass), if you apply a roll-off 6dB/oct on this range, you manage to subdue this nasty “hill” and consequently to eliminate or at least reduce the "booming".
 In the case of small main speakers joined with a sub-woofer, what happens is technically different, but you still have to roll off their bass response, mostly in order to reduce the distortion of their woofers, which is generally high in this type of speakers.

 To help you understand what I mean, I’d like to quote the words Scott Bartley used about the “bass department” of an audio pro system with sub-woofer (perfectly set up), in an old review in FFWD magazine: ”bass response is wonderfully tight, incredibly fast and, above all, really deep … to create a distortion-free sub bass effect that feels as though it’s rising up out of the very floor.
 Call it low-end imaging, if you will”.